clj-pdf/clj-pdf/README.md

 # clj-pdf

 A library for easily generating PDFs from Clojure.
-An example PDF can be seen [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) and the source can be seen [below](#a-complete-example).
+An example PDF is available [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) with its source [below](#a-complete-example).

 ## Installation